 Step 8: Install Plugins

 Enhancing the functionality of your website requires the use of plugins.
-You’ll have to narrow down your options from among the 55,000 accessible plugins.
+You’ll have to narrow down your options among the 55,000 accessible plugins.
 Popular plugins include the following:

 - Yoast SEO